dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-30-Opinion-Mining-Tweets.md

 ##What about Santurban?

-According to a prominent biodiversity guru in Colombia and the high-lines of a newspaper [Santurban polarized the country.](http://www.elcolombiano.com/BancoConocimiento/S/santurban_polarizo_el_pais_brigitte_baptiste/santurban_polarizo_el_pais_brigitte_baptiste.asp)
+According to a prominent biodiversity guru in Colombia and the high-lines of a newspaper, [Santurban polarized the country.](http://www.elcolombiano.com/BancoConocimiento/S/santurban_polarizo_el_pais_brigitte_baptiste/santurban_polarizo_el_pais_brigitte_baptiste.asp)
 So I wanted to describe the Santurban opinions in twitter in a systematic way.

 {% highlight css %}